STAR-Center/osmAG/README.md

 ## data_parse
 If you want to read and edit your osm-ag and do path-planning stuff, please use this package.
-Now fdl just uses the only one main func in data_parse/data_load_save.cpp
+Now we just use the only one main function in data_parse/data_load_save.cpp

-$ cd data_parse
+$ cd osmAG
 $ mkdir build
 $ cmake ..
 $ make